dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 # Need For Approval Spectrum {#need-for-approval-spectrum}

-In practice, use of hybrid digital signatures relies on standards specifications where applicable.
-This is particularly relevant in the cases where use of FIPS (Federal Information Processing Standard) approved software modules is required, not only use of NIST algorithms or recommendations which has provided basic guidance on hybrid signature use.
+In practice, use of hybrid digital signatures relies on standards where applicable.
+This is particularly relevant in the cases where use of FIPS (Federal Information Processing Standard) approved software modules is required.
 NIST provides the following guidance (emphasis added),

 > Assume that in a \[hybrid\] signature, *one signature is generated